TechieCV

 So if you write about the right aspects, in the right way… they’ll tend to get your word for it.
 Because of this, resumes with a Profile Summary (even for juniors) usually do much better.

-Now, as mentioned, after you’ve passed the first filter they will take a look at your work experience, but it helps even then: Writing a compelling Profile Summary creates a situation of confirmation bias, where recruiters instinctively look for evidence supporting your claims.
+Now, as mentioned, after you’ve passed the first filter they will take a look at your work experience, but it helps even then: writing a compelling Profile Summary creates a situation of confirmation bias, where recruiters instinctively look for evidence supporting your claims.

 By now you must be grasping how crucial it is to have a strong Profile Summary, so the next natural question is “how?”
 Well, I’ve got you covered: in this next section you’ll find a Step-By-Step guide to write a killer Profile Summary.